Class Size is Significant

-Reducing class sizes goes a long way in laying a foundation for a positive learning environment for our students.
-Many factors, including class size, contribute to student success.
+Reducing class sizes lays a foundation for a positive learning environment for our students.
+That being said, many factors, including class size, contribute to student success.
 Excellent teachers, a high-quality curriculum, and parent involvement are a few of the other factors that combine to give Alberta one of the best learning systems in the world.

-The distribution of funds has changed to a per student grant with a focus on setting a good foundation in the early years.
+The distribution of funds is based on a per student grant with a focus on setting a good foundation in the early years.
 The Class Size Initiative funding formula will focus on reducing class sizes in Kindergarten to Grade 3.
 This is particularly important as we expect the number of students in these grades to increase significantly in the next five years.
 The class size formula will continue to enhance funding for specific Career and Technology Studies (CTS) courses to address safety and teacher/student ratios.

 When it comes to class sizes, schools and school boards are in the best position to determine classroom organization that supports parent and student educational choice.
 Government does not specify a maximum class size because there are no ‘one size fits all’ solutions.
 Since the inception of the Class Size Initiative in 2004/2005, government has invested more than $1.9 billion to enhance student learning experiences.